 Since the Jagdpanther which I made before is opposite to the direction of the caterpillar, I’m afraid one of them was misplaced?
 Each of them has no problem with regard to the instructions.
 Maybe instruction has a mistake…..

 May I take another tank soldier since there were a lot of hatches?
 It might be natural to make dirty with lots of dust like this since the tank is easily muddy and dusty when it runs even a short distance.

-I was anxious that I have not depicted a metallic feeling of the trank roller, and did drybrushing them after all.
+I was anxious that I have not depicted a metallic feeling of the trank roller, and did dry brushing them after all.
 The dragon’s kit title also commented ” Steel Road Wheels “.
-That’s the important point.
-Did atmosphere change a little?
-It is self satisfaction.
+That’s an important point.
+Did the atmosphere change a little?
+It is self-satisfaction.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.